pleiadian53/cf_ensemble/README.md

 Optionally, you could also go through the [slides](https://www.slideshare.net/pleiadian53/metalearning-via-latentfactorbased-collaborative-filtering-252872052).

-For example prototypes and demo codes, please go through the notebook series 1-5:
+This work is currently still under development.
+To see prototypes and examples, please go through the notebook series 1-5:

 1. [Optimization via alternating least sequare (ALS)](Demo-Part1-CF_with_ALS.ipynb)
 2. [The role of loss function in CF ensemble learning](Demo-Part2-The_Role_of_Loss_Function_in_CF_Ensemble.ipynb)